-- our future financial condition, results of operations and cash flows; - the general condition of global equity and debt capital markets; - regulatory and government support in the form of tax credits, rebates, FIT price support schemes and other incentives; - the continued confidence of banks and other financial institutions in our company and the solar industry; - · economic, political and other conditions in the jurisdictions where we operate; and - our ability to comply with any financial covenants under the debt financing.
+- our future financial condition, results of operations and cash flows; - the general condition of global equity and debt capital markets; - · regulatory and government support in the form of tax credits, rebates, FIT price support schemes and other incentives; - the continued confidence of banks and other financial institutions in our company and the solar industry; - economic, political and other conditions in the jurisdictions where we operate; and - our ability to comply with any financial covenants under the debt financing.

 In addition, rising interest rates could adversely impact our ability to secure financing on favorable terms and our cost of capital.
 Any additional equity financing may be dilutive to our shareholders and any debt financing may require restrictive covenants.
 We may not be able to obtain project financing or refinance our borrowings as they mature, or if the financing is available, the terms may not be acceptable to us.
 In the event that we are unable to obtain extensions of these borrowings or sufficient alternative financing at reasonable terms, we may not be able to repay such borrowings in full or at all when due, or fully execute our business plan.
 If we were to default on the repayment of these borrowings, we would not be able to continue our operations as a going concern.
-Moreover, future turbulence in global economic conditions and the potential impact on the liquidity of financial institutions may have an adverse effect on our ability to fund our operations, develop, construct and operate solar power projects or otherwise respond to competitive pressures could be significantly impaired and we may be unable to fully execute our business plan.
+Moreover, future turbulence in global economic conditions and the potential impact on the liquidity of financial institutions may have an adverse effect on our ability to fund our operations and future expansion through borrowings or our ability to borrow on terms that we believe to be reasonable, or at all.
+Our ability to fund our operations, develop, construct and operate solar power projects or otherwise respond to competitive pressures could be significantly impaired and we may be unable to fully execute our business plan.
 Our operations, results of operations and growth prospects may also be materially and adversely affected if the global economic conditions worsen or do not improve.